guide

 Alphanumeric characters only

-Step 3.
-Obtain the Public URL
+Step 4.
+Note the public URL

 Ongoing tunnel URLs